continue-revolution/sd-webui-animatediff/README.md

 1. Q: How should I write prompts to trigger prompt travel?

     A: See example below.
 The first line is head prompt, which is optional.
 You can write no/single/multiple lines of head prompts.
 The second and third lines are for prompt interpolation, in format `frame number`: `prompt`.
-You must start from 0.
 The last line if tail prompt, which is optional.
 You can write no/single/multiple lines of tail prompts.
 If you don't need this feature, just write prompts in the old way.
     ```
     1girl, yoimiya (genshin impact), origen, line, comet, wink, Masterpiece, BestQuality.
 UltraDetailed, <lora:LineLine2D:0.7>,  <lora:yoimiya:0.8>,
     0: closed mouth